 The main symptoms of this disease are rash, headaches, fever, joint pain as well as a condition that is known as conjunctivitis and that presents itself as red eyes.
 However, because the symptoms of Zika virus usually aren’t severe, it can be hard to identify them.
 In fact, about 4/5 of all people who have Zika virus don’t even notice the symptoms and therefore probably don’t know that they have it.
 Zika virus symptoms usually last for at least several days and up to a week, so if you live in one of the regions affected by Zika virus and you have had these symptoms for several days now, there is a possibility that you could be infected with Zika virus.

-Because the Zika virus is a Flavivirus genus virus, it means that it is small enough to be transmitted by infected mosquito.
+Because the Zika virus is a Flavivirus genus virus, it means that it is small enough to be transmitted by an infected mosquito.
 Cases, when humans spread the virus further to other humans through blood, are very rare, with the exception of pregnant mothers, because research suggests that Zika virus quite easily can be transmitted from the mother to the unborn child during pregnancy.
 And even though it is not yet proven, Zika virus also is linked to birth deficit in newborns called microcephaly, a condition where babies are born with smaller heads leading to cognitive problems, because there have been multiple reports of babies born with this condition or other problems, when the mother had been infected with Zika virus during pregnancy.

 Another disease that is thought to be caused by Zika virus is the Guillain-Barré syndrome or GBS – a disorder where the immune system damages the nerve cells, causing muscle weakness and sometimes even paralysis, because, similarly to microcephaly, recently there has been an increase in cases of this illness in the same regions where there is Zika virus outbreak.

 Mosquitoes that carry Zika virus